neilblom/wordlist-writer/docs/PRD.md

 # 📄 **PRD.md — WordList Writer (Node.js + Express + Supabase)**

-## 1. Purpose
+## 1. Purpose & Scope
-WordList Writer is a multilingual writing tool that helps learners produce texts using **beginner‑level vocabulary** across English, Spanish, Koine Greek, and Latin.
-It provides:

-- Real‑time vocabulary checking
-- Cognate awareness
-- Frequency‑based highlighting
-- Custom project word lists
-- Master vocabulary tracking across languages

-The goal is to help learners write texts using **high‑frequency, high‑value vocabulary**, while recognizing **cross‑language cognates** and building a personalized vocabulary profile.
+WordList Writer is a teacher‑facing authoring tool designed to help instructors create controlled texts for beginner learners.
+Students never interact with the app directly.
+Instead, teachers use WordList Writer to craft texts that follow a curriculum, respect frequency constraints, and leverage cognate scaffolding across multiple languages.

+The tool currently serves two core instructional functions:

+Building a unified beginner‑level master vocabulary list
+WordList Writer helps determine whether a single, cross‑linguistic beginner curriculum can be constructed across English, Spanish, Koine Greek, and Latin.
+The system highlights vocabulary usage, checks frequency alignment, identifies cognates, and surfaces curriculum‑order violations to support the creation of a coherent, multi‑language foundational lexicon.

+Supporting multiple master vocabulary lists when needed
+If a unified list is not feasible, WordList Writer allows teachers to create and maintain multiple master vocabulary lists tailored to different learner profiles — such as age group, subject matter, or target language.
+Each list benefits from the same analysis pipeline: frequency checking, cognate detection, lemma normalization, curriculum‑order validation, and project‑level vocabulary tracking.

+WordList Writer’s scope is intentionally focused on teacher workflow, not student interaction.
+All highlighting, cognate metadata, frequency analysis, and curriculum diagnostics exist to support the teacher’s authoring process.
+The final output delivered to students is a clean, pedagogically controlled text without any of the analytical overlays.

+This PRD defines the functional requirements, constraints, and roadmap for WordList Writer as a professional tool for curriculum‑aligned text development.
+Future expansions may include enhanced curriculum diagnostics, multi‑list comparison tools, and deeper cross‑language vocabulary modeling, but the core mission remains: to help teachers write texts that are linguistically appropriate, pedagogically sequenced, and cross‑linguistically informed.

 ---